NonAuraticBlue/nonauraticblue.github.io/about.markdown

 Beyond that broader project, I'm also interested in speculative fiction, visual culture, religious studies, and political philosophy.
 I've taught courses on first-year composition, technical writing, reading skills, and science fiction.
 (For more on my professional experience, [see my CV](CV.md).)
 In what time I can scavenge or steal, I like to draw and paint.

-This site falls somewhere between a professional personal site and a casual blog for thinking aloud.

 ## Contact

 - dmrockrohr at gmail dot com